pycake11/java-learning-journey/README.md

 * Number Sum Program with do while
 * Password Check with do while
 * Even Number Counter with do while
+* Even Odd Checker with for loop
+* Multiplication Table Filtering with for loop
+* Number Sum (Even Only ) with for loop
+* Pass Fail Counter with for loop
+* Number Pattern (Even only ) with for loop

 ## Tools